benhook1013/space-game/PLAN.md

 - Favor small composable components over inheritance
 - If saving is needed later, add IDs and JSON‑serializable state
 - Fixed logical resolution scaled to device for consistent gameplay
+- Camera follows the player via `CameraComponent` with a fixed resolution viewport
 - `HasCollisionDetection` for collisions; `SpawnController` for spawns
 - Top‑down view with a simple parallax starfield background
 - Aim for 60 FPS and avoid heavy per‑frame allocations